 6) Software vendors -- design with market input (not your grandmother).
 Prospective B2B buyers are jaded -- they've seen many variants of software, for example, for the home care services, senior housing, or non-profit segments.
 These are not industries ready for 'if we build it, they will come'.
 And I hear too many entrepreneurs say the following: "In my personal experience, my family had issues with (fill in the blank) with my own (grand)parents, therefore my offering will address those issues by (fill in the blank)."
 For most participants in the aging-related industry, a personal experience underpins passion and enthusiasm to be in this emerging space.
 If that is a given for your company, please shake it off -- validate prospective value through interviews, surveys, and follow with software design walkthroughs held with a seasoned review board -- before casting the solution into the concrete of release-ready code.

 7) Service providers -- what's different, who will buy, at what price, where do they live?
 With an inbox filled with "we are introducing a new service for (pick one -- finding caregivers, housing, helping families, seniors) that will be the first comprehensive guide/service to (fill in blank)," perhaps I am just a bit jaded.
-But really, there is no need to do a nationwide media launch of a service that is initially only available within a single geographic region (see Virtual Health).
-And don't be like the abruptly defunct and long-evaporated FloH Club, a nationwide launch of a tech support service for seniors that was missing quite a bit of info from items 1 and 3, for example, focusing all of the launch press on its famous spokesperson.
-We should have known better: if something sounds too cool to be true, it probably is just a flutter of fluff.
+But really, there is no need to do a nationwide media launch of a service that is initially only available within a single geographic region or has a come-on-in website but not available.
+And don't be like the abruptly defunct and long-evaporated WellCore, a presumably consumer-oriented technology that could be pre-ordered before the bugs were debugged -- but launched at CES with great fanfare.
+We should have known better: if something sounds too cool to be true, and is heavily hyped in the press, it probably is just a flutter of fluff.

 8) What's that product or service category, anyway?
 It helps those who might want to accurately position a product -- and this includes press, analysts, investors, prospective partners and resellers -- to understand the category placement and not have to inquire in a sea of obfuscation and inappropriate terminology.
 Is this a home health care service or a companion service, licensed differently -- or does the firm offer both, at different prices?
 Is this a tool for chronic disease management (not exactly 'wellness') or is this one for tracking fitness regimen (sounds like wellness)?
 And medication (reminders? dispensers? drug interactions?) management, compliance, adherence, are all headed for the descriptor junk pile for lack of specificity and clarity.
-Finally, as with fall detection (and the departed WellCore), is this product really a feature of other products or is it viable on its own as a solution?
+Finally, as with fall detection, is this product really a feature of other products or is it viable on its own as a solution?
+And as with sensor-based home monitoring, is this a category that seniors will tolerate -- even if the need is there?

 9) PR team -- do the research in case your clients don't tell you much.
 In the category of baffling, I've received requests to tell me all about a vendor, an offering, a launch that I've already written about or mentioned for months (or is even one of my clients).
 Just because it's Day One for you, the PR firm, and you're excitedly new to this space, doesn't mean that your client and offerings are heretofore completely unknown.
-Search first.
+Search the Internet first.
 Perhaps you are helping to inform about a new release -- and the news is, actually, new.
+Or it is not new, just repackaged.
 Just know what has preceded it -- and build upon prior activity.

 10) As for the non-launch launch, what if market interest happens anyway?
 Occasionally it really is day 1 and you didn't do any of the above steps.
-You have no market visibility, but suddenly you are called by a nationwide media outlet because a friend of a friend is friends with a reporter, or your still-testing university research program is doing something interesting that may be ready to buy (a caregiving robot, for example) -- within another year or two or three.
+You have no market visibility, but suddenly you are called by a nationwide media outlet because a friend of a friend is friends with a reporter, or your still-testing university research program -- like Jibo, for example -- is doing something interesting that may be ready to buy (a caregiving robot, for example) -- within another year or two or three.
 Can you offer up a customer or user to interview, can you say how your product fits into the marketplace overall (current use of your product, other players, market size if available, and target audience)?
 And most important, can someone in this very needy market actually buy it?
 If you're not ready, do the unthinkable and say you're not ready -- even for another pilot.
 Because there really is a validated and verified gap in capability in your target market and your company is just the right company to fill that gap.
 No need to be in a rush, or launched too early -- because that's the thing about an emerging market to serve an aging population.
-The customer segment will be around for a long time, but let's not disappoint them.
+The customer segment will be around for a long time, but let's not disappoint them -- or give chest pains to the investors.